keiserjb/taxonomy_edge/README.txt

 JOIN taxonomy_term_edge e2 ON e2.tid = e.tid AND e2.distance = e.distance - 1 AND e2.parent <> e.parent
 WHERE e.tid = 14
 AND e.parent = 0
-AND e.vid = e2.vid
+AND e.vocabulary = e2.vocabulary

-Generate a list of materialized paths for each term in vocabulary vid:1, in the correct order:
+Generate a list of materialized paths for each term in vocabulary vocabulary:1, in the correct order:

 SELECT d2.*, e2.parent, e2.distance,
 (